gregoryjscott/portfolio/README.md

 # me

-**Me** is my attempt to put my data on the web.
+**Me** is my data on the web.

 The current vision is to use hypermedia to combine my resume, my skills matrix, and my own version of a [technology radar](http://www.thoughtworks.com/radar).
+However, I

 It's totally a work in progress.
 Most of the content is TODO.
 I'm a developer and this is my project so I did the programming first.